kyldvs/kodemods/README.md

-# kodemods
+# Kodemods
-just some code mod things
+Just some code mod things.

-# usage
+# Usage

-General usage is like this:
+General usage works like this:

 ```js
 import {someCodemod} from 'kodemods';